louisafful1/Report-Card-for-JHS/README.md

 # Report Card for JHS
- This website allows a teacher to take marks of every student in a particular class
+ This website allows a teacher to take the marks of every student in a particular class